Are you looking to experience the best of Budapest in one day? You’re in the right place!

 The basilica was built in honor of Hungary’s first king, Saint Stephen and it’s been a part of the city’s skyline since 1905.
 In fact, its 96 meters (314 feet) height makes it the largest church in all of Hungary and also the tallest building in Budapest, together with the Hungarian Parliament.

 The exterior of the basilica is quite impressive, but the inside of the building is even more so.
-The entrance used to be free, but starting in 2023, you will have to pay 2,000 Ft ($5.5 US) to enter.
+The entrance used to be free but sadly it’s no longer the case and now a ticket costs 2,300 HUF ($6.5 US).
 However, it’s completely worth it as the interior of the basilica is simply breathtaking!

 There are also regular organ concerts held in St. Stephen’s Basilica, so if you’re lucky enough to be there on the day of one, then make sure not to miss it.
 It’s truly a magical experience!